-You must file taxes every year in order to continue to receive the grant and bond
+You must file taxes every year in order to continue to receive the correct amount of grants and bonds in your RDSP.

-If you have additional questions about tax filing, including where to find professional help, please call PLAN's toll-free helpline at 1-844-311-PLAN (7526).
+If you have additional questions about tax filing, including where to find professional help, please call Plan Institute's toll-free helpline at 1-844-311-7526.